 In cell D4, apply the TIMEVALUE function.
 Insert the values and the formula is,

 Now apply the same formula to the rest of the cells of the column.

-Read More: How to Insert Date in Excel Formula (8 Ways)
+Read More: How to Create World Time Zone Clock in Excel

 Things to Remember

 ➤ The results of the NOW function changes only when the worksheet is calculated.
 The date and time that are used are taken from the computer’s system clock.